---

 ## Step 3: Companion soul (companion mode only)

-If you picked Companion in Step 1, an extra step lets you author or AI-generate the companion's soul: identity, baseline affect, regulation style, and relationship defaults.
+If you picked Companion in Step 1, an extra step lets you author the companion's soul: identity, baseline affect, regulation style, and relationship defaults.
+You can fill these in by hand, or use **Generate from character** to have the app draft a soul from the character's description.
+A **Direction** bottom menu lets you add optional steering notes that shape how the soul is drafted; leave it empty to let the model decide from the character alone.
 You can skip this step and edit the soul later from inside the chat.
 Roleplay characters bypass this step entirely.
+For the full picture, see the Companion Mode page.

 ## Step 4: Starting scenes